ensdomains/ens-contracts/contracts/wrapper/README.md

   locked-->|expire|unregistered;
 ```

 State transitions are facilitated by functions on the name wrapper and registrar controller contracts.
-One function can potentially move a name through multiple states - for example, calling `registerAndWrapETH2LD()` will register a .eth second-level name, wrap it, and emancipate it, moving it from `[Unregistered]` to `Emancipated` state in a single call.
+One function can potentially move a name through multiple states - for example, calling `registerAndWrapETH2LD()` will register a .arb second-level name, wrap it, and emancipate it, moving it from `[Unregistered]` to `Emancipated` state in a single call.

 Some state transitions are irrevocable; once a name is Emancipated or Locked, it can only return to being Wrapped or Unwrapped after it expires.